-Some interactions are casual, some meaningful, some bring a smile on our faces and there are those that send us spiraling and make us want to pull our hair or just scream.
-We all know of such situations on a daily basis.
+Some interactions are casual, some meaningful, some bring a smile on our faces and some send us spiraling and make us want to pull our hair or just scream.
+We all know of such situations daily.

 So how do we evade them?
 How do we create this bubble of bliss where these ‘difficult’ people don’t bother us?

 Unfortunately, as we all know, it is quite impossible to avoid them—although, what we can do, is learn how to deal with them better and control our reactions instead of their actions.